NewtlyCroco/LeafHunterDevelopment/README.md

 **2/17/2025** -- Development Timeline and Steps
 **Internal Deadline April 30th!**
 We looked at a roughly sketched out the layout of our design, planned out buttons and discussed API data security and soforth!

 We looked into ngrok for network handling

 Plan for next week -

-Will - UI static page with working buttons and logo Kian - Oauth and login page
+Will - UI static page with working buttons and logo

+Kian - Oauth and login page

 Oskari - Code Structure and management

 10 weeks left
-4 - UI
+4 weeks - UI

-4 - Backend
+4 weeks - Backend

-2 - Testing/polishing!
+2 weeks - Testing/polishing!

 ## Structure
 ```mermaid